wp-pot/wp-pot/readme.md

   Type: `string`
   Default: `domain.pot` or `translations.pot` if domain is undefined.
 - `headers`
-  Description: Object containing extra POT-file headers.
+  Description: Object containing all default headers.
 Set to false to not generate the default extra headers for Poedit.
   Type: `object|bool`
   Default: Headers used by Poedit.
 - `gettextFunctions`